Queen Elizabeth Grammar School, Penrith

 Queen Elizabeth Grammar School (QEGS) is a coeducational selective grammar school in Penrith, Cumbria, England.
-The school currently has approximately 830 pupils.
-The current headteacher is Mr David Marchant, who took over in September 2022.
-The headteacher from September 2004 to August 2015 was Mr Chris Kirkup.
+The school has approximately 1040 pupils.
+The headteacher is David Marchant, who took over in September 2022.
+The headteacher from September 2004 to August 2015 was Chris Kirkup, who was succeeded by Paul Buckland from September 2016.

-Each year group is split on to four forms that have usually 32 students each.
-Each form is identified by the academic year followed by the initials of the form tutor who is usually a teacher at the school (i.e. 7JB).
-Students are also divided into one of the school's four houses; Blencow, Strickland, Lowther and Tudor, which are mainly used for sport events.

 History

 The school was established by a royal charter issued at Westminster on 18 July 1564.

 The charter was a response to a local appeal to the Crown, with the document saying the school was to be created 'in accordance with the humble petition of the beloved inhabitants of the town and parish of Penrith ... and of very many of our subjects of the whole neighbouring district'.
 The charter was sealed in the presence of Queen Elizabeth and bore a representation of the monarch on horseback on one side and sitting under a canopy on the other.

 The creation of the school was aided by the involvement of Sir Thomas Smith, the dean of Carlisle.
-A linguist and a diplomat, Smith was admitted to the Privy Council in 1571 and had been educated in classical scholarship at Padua, before lecturing on natural philosophy and Greek at Queen's College, Cambridge.
-As a renowned educationalist and classicist, Smith was keen to set up a grammar school in Penrith dedicated to Latin and Greek learning.
+A linguist and a diplomat, Smith was admitted to the Privy Council in 1571 and had been educated in classical scholarship at Padua, before lecturing on natural philosophy and Greek at Queens' College, Cambridge.
+As an educationalist and classicist, Smith wanted to set up a grammar school in Penrith dedicated to Latin and Greek learning.

 The grammar school was financed from the income of a former chantry school in Penrith, which was located near St Andrew's Church.
 This chantry and its associated school were founded by William Strickland, the bishop of Carlisle, in the early 15th Century.
 The school associated with the chantry was built on land belonging to the Lowther family, a local aristocratic family, who would later become the Earls of Lonsdale.
 The Lowther family made an annual endowment to the chantry school of around £6.
-However, both the chantry and its school were dissolved under the Chantries Act of 1545 and the land on which they were built reverted to the Crown.
+However, both the chantry and its school were dissolved under the Dissolution of Colleges Act 1545 and the land on which they were built reverted to the Crown.